Microservice Step

 Let's build and execute the “Add2NosDef” to sum two numbers, for example.

-- Create a new process definition called “Add2NosDef” and open the definition in designer mode.
+• Create a new process definition named “Add2NosDef” and open it in designer mode.

-- Click the “evalExpression” step to configure its “Required” properties.
-Provide a name for the step.
-Provide the expression to evaluate.
-Provide a variable or global reference to store the expression result.
+• Click the “evalExpression” step to configure its “Required” properties.
+Provide a name for the step, the expression to evaluate, and a variable or global reference to store the result.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-- Save the process definition, create a new instance, and then execute it.
-The process step should perform the “evalExpression” step and store the result in the variable or global as configured.
+• Save the process definition, create a new instance, and then execute it.
+The process step should perform the “evalExpression” step and store the result in the configured variable or global.

 Let’s build a microservice, “Sum2NosWithAuthentication," for example.

-- Click the Actions - Create menu option to create a microservice.
-Provide a name for the microservice.
-Provide the description.
+• Click the Actions - Create menu option to create a microservice.
+Provide a name and a description for the microservice.
 Configure the HTTP method, Authentication, and Logging function as shown below.
 Select the process definition “Add2NosDef” from the drop-down list.
-Configure the Process Instance to “ON” to save the instance.
+Set the Process Instance to “ON” to save the instance.
 Select the Variables or Globals filter to map the input values.
-Provide the variable or global name and the description.
+Provide the variable or global name and description.
 Click the Add button to confirm.
-You may repeat this activity to include more variables or globals for the input.
+You may repeat this step to include additional input variables or globals.
 Likewise, select the Variables or Globals filter to map the output values.
-Provide the name and the description for the variable or global.
+Provide the name and description for the variable or global.
 Click the Add button to confirm.
-You may repeat this activity to include more variables or globals for the output.
+You may repeat this step to include additional variables or globals for the output.
 Click the Save button to confirm.

 You must build the microservice before using it.
-On the Manage Microservice page, select the microservice from the list and click the API - Build menu option.
-The microservice is built in the background, and the application restarts.
+On the Manage Microservice page, select the microservice from the list, then click the API - Build menu option.
+The microservice builds in the background, and the application restarts.
 You'll need to log in again to continue.
-The build log errors are available in the Build Log menu option.
+Build log errors are available via the Build Log menu option.

 Let’s build and execute the “clsMicroServiceDef” step example.

-- Create a new process definition called “clsMicroServiceDef” and open the definition in designer mode.
+• Create a new process definition named “clsMicroServiceDef” and open it in designer mode.

-- Click the “clsMicroService” step to configure its “Required” properties.
+• Click the “clsMicroService” step to configure its “Required” properties.
 Provide a name for the step.
-Select the above Microservice from the dropdown list.
+Select the Microservice from the dropdown list.
 Navigate to this page to learn how to create a microservice.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-- Click the button to configure the input or output mapping of parameters and values.
-Provide the variable or global references to the input and output parameters.
-Click the Save button.
+• Click the button to configure parameter and value input/output mappings.
+Provide references to the input and output parameters as variables or globals.
+Then click the Save button.

-- Save the process definition, create a new instance, and then execute it.
-The process step should execute the microservice “AddingTwoNumbers” and store the output in the variables or globals specified in the output parameters.
+• The process step should invoke the microservice “AddingTwoNumbers” and store the output in the variables or globals specified in the output parameters.

 Definition Sample: